Skip to content

 </button>

-<button data-action="click->reactive-renderer#action"
+<button data-action="click->reactive-renderer#performAction"

-data-reactive-param-title="New Title">
+data-reactive-renderer-title-param="New Title">

 Rename